timwoj/shadowcraft-vm/README.md

 Vagrant configuration for running [Shadowcraft-UI](https://github.com/cheald/shadowcraft-ui) and [Shadowcraft-Engine](https://github.com/dazer/ShadowCraft-Engine).
 See those projects for more information about what they do individually.

+Setting up, using, and updating this virtual machine requires some knowledge of how Linux systems work and functioning knowledge of how to use a Linux shell.

 ## Installation

 ### Linux/OS X Vagrant Setup/Configuration